The difference between copyright takedowns and Content ID claims

-You'll know if your video was removed as the result of a copyright takedown notice if, in your copyright notices, you see the phrase "Video taken down: Copyright strike" next to your video.
-If your video was removed through a copyright takedown notice, a copyright strike has been applied to your account and you'll need to complete copyright school to regain access to your channel.
+In your copyright notices, you'll see the phrase "Video taken down: Copyright strike" beside your video if it was removed as the result of a copyright takedown notice.
+If your video was removed through a copyright takedown notice, a copyright strike has been applied to your account.
+You'll need to complete copyright school to regain access to your channel.
 Learn more about copyright strikes.

 If your video was removed in error through a copyright takedown, you have the options to:

 Otherwise, the strike will expire on its own in 3 months.

 Unlike takedowns, which are defined by law, Content ID is a YouTube system that is made possible by deals made between YouTube and content partners who have uploaded material they own to our database.

 You'll know if your video is affected by a Content ID claim if, in your copyright notices, you see the phrase "Includes copyrighted content".
 Usually, the claim is just to track or monetize the video, not to block it.
 So, your video remains live with those claims (but may have ads on it) and you can still share it with others.